OfficeDev/office-js-docs-pr/docs/concepts/add-in-development-best-practices.md

   - Ensure that your add-in works error-free in all operating systems, browsers, and devices supported by the minimum set of APIs declared in your add-in manifest.

-  - Be prepared to provide detailed testing instructions and resources for certification reviewers to verify the functionality of your add-in.
+  - Provide detailed testing instructions and resources for certification reviewers to verify the functionality of your add-in.

 - [Promote your add-in](/partner-center/marketplace-offers/promote-your-office-store-solution) from your website.